 Arthritis, carpal tunnel syndrome, gout, and tendinitis.

-The use of devil’s claw in the treatment of pain required a number of tests before the herb was accepted within the scientific community.
-Animal tests showed that it relieves inflammation and stops pain, but the first set of tests with healthy human volunteers found no significant anti-inflammatory or analgesic power.
+The use of devil’s claw in the treatment of pain required some tests before the herb was accepted within the scientific community.
+Animal tests showed that it relieves inflammation and stops the pain, but the first set of experiments with healthy human volunteers found no significant anti-inflammatory or analgesic power.
 Moreover, chemical analysis of the herb found that it did not act in the same way as aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).
-The resolution of the conflicting findings concerning devil’s claw is that the analgesic components of the herb break down the longer they are in contact with the gastric juices of the stomach.
+The resolution of the conflicting findings concerning the devil’s claw is that the analgesic components of the herb break down the longer they are in contact with the gastric juices of the stomach.
 Taking devil’s claw in an enteric-coated form protects it from digestion in the stomach.
 This increases its usefulness in controlling pain.

 Repeated clinical trials found enteric-coated tablets of the herb effective against pain.
 Questions about the pharmacology of the herb were clarified when it was discovered that devil’s claw contains chemicals, like those in many other pain-relieving herbs, that stimulate circulation and carry inflammatory chemicals away from affected tissues.

 Devil’s claw has been most extensively tested for the relief of lower back pain.
-In an open label study, seventy-five patients with knee or hip osteoarthritis took 2.4 grams of devil’s claw from a product called Doloteffin for twelve weeks.
-Standardized measurements of pain and disability were reduced by 25 percent and adverse side effects were minor.
-A randomized, double-blind study in Germany with 183 subjects produced the surprising result that not only was devil’s claw effective in relieving lower back pain, it was most effective for people who had the most severe, radiating pain, with numbness in the extremities.
+In an open-label study, seventy-five patients with knee or hip osteoarthritis took 2.4 grams of devil’s claw from a product called Doloteffin for twelve weeks.
+Standardised measurements of pain and disability were reduced by 25 percent, and adverse side effects were minor.
+A randomised, double-blind study in Germany with 183 subjects produced the surprising result that not only was devil’s claw effective in relieving lower back pain, but it was also most useful for people who had the most severe, radiating pain, with numbness in the extremities.

-- In a randomized, double-blind, controlled, multicenter study, devil’s claw powder taken over a period of 4 months significantly reduced both spontaneous pain and functional disability, and it was as efficacious as was diacerhein (an anthrone analgesic) in patients with osteoarthritis of the knee and hip.
+- In a randomised, double-blind, controlled, multicenter study, devil’s claw powder taken throughout 4 months significantly reduced both spontaneous pain and functional disability, and it was as efficacious as was diacerhein (an anthrone analgesic) in patients with osteoarthritis of the knee and hip.
 The number of patients using NSAIDs and other analgesic drugs at the completion of the study, and the frequency of adverse events, was significantly lower in the devil’s claw group.
 The daily dose was 2.6 g of a freeze-dried powder containing 87 mg of total iridoid and 57 mg of harpagoside.

 - In a large, uncontrolled study of patients with various rheumatic illnesses, 42% to 85% of patients showed significant improvement after 6 months’ treatment with devil’s claw extract (75 to 225 mg/day of iridoid glycosides).
 However, one open study of 13 patients with rheumatoid arthritis and psoriatic arthropathy found no benefit from devil’s claw treatment.